 The Executive Chairman/Managing Director reviews the performance of the Company Secretary (in his capacity as such), who is the only other Senior Executive.
-A performance evaluation will be conducted with the Company Secretary during the current financial year.
+A performance evaluation will be conducted with the Company Secretary (in his capacity as such) during the current financial year.